Rw1nd/VeriOover/README.md

 ## Authors

-This project is the implementation of the paper VeriOover: A Verifier for Detecting Integer Overflow by Loop Abstraction by Jian Fang, Haipeng Qu, et al.
+This project is the implementation of the paper VeriOover: A Verifier for Detecting Integer Overflow by Loop Abstraction by Jian Fang, Haipeng Qu.